Vehicle-to-Home Backup Savings Estimator

 1. EV Vehicle-to-Home Backup

 The EV backup scenario assumes the vehicle battery already exists for transportation, so its full purchase cost is not attributed to backup.
-Instead, the model focuses on:
+Instead, the model focuses on the incremental resilience cost of using the EV as a power source.
+In practice, that means the charger and interface hardware matter more than the vehicle sticker price when you are estimating backup-only economics.

 In this framework, the EV becomes a resilience asset because it can supply a certain number of kWh each year during outages.
-The more frequently it is used for backup (and the more outage hours you experience), the more those fixed hardware costs are spread out over delivered energy.
+The more frequently it is used for backup, the more those fixed charger costs are spread over delivered energy.
+This version of the estimator is intentionally conservative: it caps the V2H energy served at the effective backup energy from one usable discharge of the EV battery, rather than assuming unlimited recharge-and-repeat operation across multiple separate outage events.

 2. Standalone Battery System

 The standalone battery scenario assumes you purchase a dedicated battery and inverter sized to support your outage load.
-Key modeling elements include:
+Here the economics are dominated less by each individual outage event and more by how much useful lifetime energy you can get from the equipment you buy.

 3. Fuel-Powered Generator

 The generator scenario treats the generator as a fuel-constrained device with relatively low upfront cost but higher variable costs.
-The model focuses on:
+That pattern is familiar to many homeowners: the unit itself may be attainable, but every hour of operation consumes fuel and also adds maintenance burden.

 Interpreting the Results

 When you run the calculator, you will typically see a cost per backup kWh for each option, along with intermediate values such as usable energy or implied annual capital cost.
-You can use these outputs to answer questions such as:
+You can use these outputs to answer questions such as whether leveraging your existing EV is cheaper than buying a new battery, whether rising fuel prices make generator backup unattractive, and whether your local outage profile is large enough to justify a more expensive but quieter system.

 Worked Example

-Consider a household with the following baseline values (similar to the defaults in the form):
+Consider a household with the following baseline values, similar to the defaults in the form below:

 The annual backup energy requirement is about 36 hours × 4.5 kW = 162 kWh per year.
-The EV can provide roughly 77 × 70% × 88% ≈ 47 kWh in a single discharge.
-That is enough to cover shorter outages entirely, or to partially cover longer events depending on your strategy and how often you recharge.
+The EV can provide roughly 77 × 70% × 88% ≈ 47 kWh in a single effective backup discharge.
+That is enough to cover shorter outages entirely, or to partially cover longer events depending on your operating strategy and whether you have a way to recharge between outages.

 In the EV case, the main recurring cost is the electricity needed to recharge the 47 kWh used for backup.
-At $0.17/kWh, that is about $8 per full backup event, before considering any round-trip losses.
-The capital cost of the bidirectional charger is spread over many years and many outage events, so on a per-kWh basis it may be modest, particularly if you use the hardware for other services such as demand response.
+At $0.17/kWh, that is about $8 per full backup event before considering any additional losses beyond the entered efficiency.
+The capital cost of the bidirectional charger is spread over many years, so on a per-kWh basis it can be modest if the hardware sees enough useful backup service.

 For the generator, each kWh delivered during an outage costs $0.42 in fuel, plus an allocation of the $220/year maintenance over the energy produced each year.
 With 162 kWh of annual outage demand, maintenance alone adds about $220 ÷ 162 ≈ $1.36/kWh, bringing total cost well above $1.50/kWh before considering any capital cost for the generator itself.
-This illustrates how, under these assumptions, fuel and maintenance dominate generator costs, while batteries and EVs are more capital intensive but potentially cheaper per kWh over time.
+This illustrates why generators can look cheap to buy yet expensive to use when annual outage energy is modest.

 Comparison at a Glance